lithiumtech/rdbi/README.markdown

 RDBI
 ====

-RDBI provides a convenience interface for Lua operations with Redis in Java.
-It uses Jedis as the Redis driver and is not an abstraction layer ontop of Jedis.
-It tries to make Lua operations with Jedis simpler and cleaner.
-Finally it cleans some Jedis usage up (why do I have to keep track that it's a broken jedis object?).
+RDBI provides a convenience interface for [Lua queries](http://redis.io/commands/eval) with Redis using the Jedis Java driver. rDBI also tries to clean up some of Jedis's api pitfalls. rDBI is not an abstraction framework ontop of Jedis; it is a convenience library for Jedis, inspired by [jDBI](http://jdbi.org/).
+We even use many of jDBI's constructs!

-Eventually I'd like RDBI to do service management of Redis cluster and automatic failover for the client, either via redis sentinal or zookeeper service pool.

 USAGE
 -----